 There are several types of insurance.
 Some are legally required and some are advised.

-Muscular Dystrophy UK cannot endorse any particular insurance company.
-You need to make sure that you are happy with the company you choose.
+Muscular Dystrophy UK cannot endorse a particular insurance company.
+Please make sure you are happy with the company you choose.

 We have information on the following types of insurance:

 - Travel insurance

 - Life insurance

 The Equality Act 2010 exists to protect you from discrimination.
 However, the law does allow insurers to differentiate between disabled and non-disabled people if there is evidence that a disabled person is at a higher risk of making a claim.
 The insurer must be able to justify such a risk assessment with information from a reliable source.